-Development of the Greater Glasgow motorway network can be traced back to the mid 1940s.
-In the eighty or so years since there have been numerous milestones with the construction of the M8, Erskine Bridge and Clyde Tunnel to name a few.
+Development of the Glasgow motorway system can be traced back to the mid-1940s.
+In the eighty or so years since there have been numerous milestones, with the construction of routes such as the M8, M74, Erskine Bridge and Clyde Tunnel.

 In March 1945 Robert Bruce's "First Planning Report" is published by Glasgow Corporation.
 Among its many recommendations are plans for a tunnel beneath the River Clyde and an Inner Ring Road of the city centre.